 1. Right-click on “this PC", Then click on"Manage".

-2. Click on "Device Manager"- You can find the option in the left-hand bar under:"computer Management"→"System Tools"
+2. Click on "Device Manager"- You can find the option in the bar on the left, under:"computer Management”→“System Tools".

 3. Go to “Network adapters”And right-click on the network driver.
 In our case: Qualcomm Atheros QCA9377 Wireless Network Adapter.

 In the next step you have two options where you can update / change the driver.
 Either use automatic search in which Microsoft will look for and install the latest driver version for your device, or look in your computer or a compatible CD / USB driver.

 After installing the new version, it is not necessary to restart the operating system.
 Everything should work normally.

-Ideally there is a CD with the original drivers for the Windows 10 operating system.
-If you bought your PC or laptop when it was an older Windows, Vista or Windows 7, it is best to go to the manufacturer's support page and download / install the latest version of the driver.
+Ideally, you should have a CD with the original drivers dedicated to the operating system Windows 10.
+If you bought a PC or laptop when it was a Windows older, Vista or Windows 7, it is best to go to the manufacturer's support page and download / install the latest driver version.

-The worst part is when the Blue Screen appears before the full operating system starts, and the "1 method" is impossible to apply.
-In this scenario, the only option remains to run the Windows 10 operating system in "Safe Mode"
+The worst part is when the Blue Screen appears before the operating system starts up completely, and "Method 1" is impossible to apply.
+In this scenario, the only option is to run the operating system Windows 10 in "Safe Mode".

-Starting in "Safe Mode" is based on your laptop model.
-Most models access a F8, F10 or F12 as soon as the manufacturer / brand logo appears.
+Starting in "Safe Mode" is done depending on the laptop model.
+Most models have an F8, F10 or F12 accessed as soon as the manufacturer / brand logo appears.

 After entering "Safe Mode", follow the steps from "Motoda 1" to point 3.
 At the next stage, right-click on the driver and clickDisable".

 Restart the operating system, turn on the driver and update.